The Sources of Democratic Responsiveness in Mexico

 The Sources of Democratic Responsiveness in Mexico exposes serious flaws in conventional understandings of electoral competition in Mexico.
 Cleary's careful critique of electoral accountability theory and his theory of participatory responsiveness address broader theoretical and conceptual issues that extend beyond the Mexican situation.
 The book will interest students and scholars of comparative democracy, Mexican politics, and Latin American politics.

-MATTHEW R. CLEARY is assistant professor of political science in the Maxwell School of Citizenship and Public Affairs, Syracuse University.
-He is coauthor of Democracy and the Culture of Skepticism: Political Trust in Argentina and Mexico.
+Matthew R. Cleary is assistant professor of political science in the Maxwell School of Citizenship and Public Affairs, Syracuse University.
+He is coauthor with Susan C. Stokes of Democracy and the Culture of Skepticism: Political Trust in Argentina and Mexico.

-Advance Praise: ”. . .
-An important contribution to the literature on problems of democracy in Latin America.
-Cleary offers a careful, nuanced analysis of the limits of electoral competition as a democratic instrument for improving the responsiveness of government to citizens in contemporary Mexico.” — Richard Snyder, Brown University
+". . . an important contribution to the literature on problems of democracy in Latin America.
+Cleary offers a careful, nuanced analysis of the limits of electoral competition as a democratic instrument for improving the responsiveness of government to citizens in contemporary Mexico." —Richard Snyder, Brown University

-“The author considers a broad range of theoretical approaches inclusive of using empirical evidence to evaluate them. . .
-This book is recommended to students of political science and history of Mexico and Latin America.” — Colonial Latin American Historical Review
+“The author considers a broad range of theoretical approaches inclusive of using empirical evidence to evaluate them . . . he is hopeful that other researchers will apply his model to other countries, thus demonstrating that democratic responsiveness is an important and interesting object of study.
+This book is recommended to students of political science and history of Mexico and Latin America.” —Colonial Latin American Historical Review

 “Cleary analyzes municipal governments in Mexico to assess the broader theoretical assumption that electoral accountability leads to better government.
 The book is clearly written and detailed.
 The analysis uses thorough empirical data and statistics but also direct interviews with municipal politicians.
 The findings are interesting and certainly question the general assumption that electoral competition leads to democratic accountability.” —Choice